daunelaugust/leetcode-problems/README.md

 # leetcode-problems
-New repo for leetcode problems primarily using python, possibly will redo some in JS
+New repo for leetcode problems primarily using python, possibly will redo some in JS and java